 The last one makes my skin crawl.

-Now don’t get me wrong, I fully understand why all these questions are standards in interviews.
+Now don’t get me wrong, I fully understand why all these questions are standard in interviews.
 Every company that you will ever interview with doesn’t just by coincidence land on these standard questions.
-They are standard for a reason and give important insight in to you as a person and as an employee.
+They are standard for a reason and give important insight into you as a person and as an employee.